AsiaMixTravel

 Serving and Pairings

-Kattama is served with broths, meat dishes, and tea with kaymak (thick cream).
-It’s eaten by hand, although filled versions are often served with a knife and fork.
+Kattama is served with broths, meat dishes, and tea with kaymak.
+It is eaten by hand, although filled variations are often served with a knife and fork.

-In restaurants and street food spots along the Issyk-Kul highway, you’ll find versions with cheese, spices, and herbs.
-Still, the traditionally prepared kattama remains the most common and beloved type of flatbread.
+In restaurants and street-food spots along the Issyk-Kul highway, you’ll find versions with cheese, spices, and various herbs.
+Despite the diversity of culinary traditions, traditionally prepared kattama remains the most common and beloved type of flatbread.

 Date published: 7/2/2025